 Honors in Chemistry and Biochemistry

 Junior majors in chemistry and biochemistry may apply for the departmental honors program if they have a minimum grade point average of 3.5 and are enrolled in undergraduate research CHEM 48498 or CHEM 48499.
-Application should be made to the Director of Undergraduate Studies on the application form by the end of the first week of classes in the fall or spring semester of the Junior Year.
+Application should be made to the Director of Undergraduate Studies via the online application (found here) by the end of the first week of classes in the fall or spring semester of the Junior Year.
 The requirements for completion of the honors program are a minimum of two semesters of undergraduate research after the beginning of the junior year and the course CHEM 48500 (research thesis) with a grade of B or better.
 Successful completion of the requirements will result in the designation “honors in chemistry” or “honors in biochemistry” in your student transcript.

 CHEM 48500: Research Thesis in Chemistry or Biochemistry (0-0-1)

 A course in scientific writing to produce a thesis that describes work undertaken in the course of an undergraduate research project.
 Through written drafts of a thesis that are critiqued by the thesis director, skills in organizing and presenting scientific data, scientific literacy, and writing are enhanced.